Hood ornament: Examples

-Additionally, many models such as Buick's Regal, the Chevrolet Impala, and Chrysler's Cordoba each had their own unique emblems and accompanying distinctive standup hood ornaments.
+Additionally, many models in all price and market segments, such as Buick Regal, Chevrolet Impala, Jeep Grand Wagoneer (SJ), and Chrysler Cordoba, featured unique emblems and accompanying distinctive standup hood ornaments.

 The importance of design

-The radiator cap was transformed into an art form and became a way of individualizing the car, "representing a company's vision of the automobile", or "speaking volumes about the owner" of the vehicle.
+While "originally designed for a purpose," the hood ornament became "transformed into elaborate decorations or symbols."
+As a result, the radiator cap was changed into an art form and became a way of individualizing the car, "representing a company's vision of the automobile", or "speaking volumes about the owner" of the vehicle.
+Another design objective developed for the hood ornament "reflected an idea of motion and speed and grace."

+There are legal issues in protecting the designs of hood ornaments.
+Less expensive than patenting the design, protection by copyright may be possible "only if, and only to the extent that, such design incorporates pictorial, graphic, or sculptural features that can be identified separately from, and capable of existing independently of, the utilitarian aspects of the article."
+Thus, the Rolls Royce ornament could be used as a separate sculpture while most other distinctive hood ornament forms would not be considered free-standing items.

 Materials used in manufacturing

-Hood ornaments are usually cast in brass, zinc, or bronze and finished in a chrome plated finish.
-During the years when chrome plate was unavailable, they were plated in either silver or nickel.
-Some also incorporated other materials, such as plastic, bakelite, or colored glass.
+Hood ornaments are usually cast in brass, zinc, or bronze and chrome plated.
+During the years when chrome plating was unavailable, silver or nickel was substituted.
+Some also incorporated other materials, like plastic, bakelite, or colored glass.
 The 1950 Ford Custom DeLuxe hood ornament was molded in Plexiglas.
-Others incorporated a light bulb for illumination at night.
-Pontiac featured a lighted Indian-head hood ornament through 1955 when it was replaced by the flying V design.
+Others contained a light bulb for illumination at night.
+Pontiac featured a lighted Indian-head hood ornament through 1955, after which it was replaced by the flying V design.

 The best-known glass mascots were made by René Lalique in France.
 Other sellers or producers of glass mascots include Sabino in France, Red Ashay in England, and Persons Majestic in the U.S. The latter two had their products made in Czechoslovakia.
-The Lalique company, like Louis Lejeune, is one of the few survivors from this era of motoring.
+Like Louis Lejeune Ltd., the Lalique Company is one of the few survivors from this era of motoring.

-Collectibility
+Collectability

 Some hood ornaments are attractive for more than the car's owners such as the red-white-and-blue golden lion crests that were on the hoods of 1950 Fords that children took to decorate their hats, belts, or bicycles.
 The company solved the problem by offering a free miniature crest to all the kids that wrote letters requesting one.

 There is a collector's market for hood ornaments and car mascots.
+One of the most sought-after is the Nash Petty Hood Ornament, with one of the most largest followers of all hood ornament collectors.
+To satisfy collectors, reproduction castings of the "Flying Lady" are being made from the original Nash ornament.